aafvca/submit-a-ticket/README.md

 # Suggestions about the support form

 - When the form is submitted with valid values there is no confirmation or indication that the report was submitted, there is only a redirection to another page.
-I think some kind of confirmation should be send to the user to be certain that the support team received the report
+I think some kind of confirmation should be sent to the user to be certain that the support team received the report
 - According to the description of the problem, contact info must be filled to send a valid report to prevent reports from bots, however this is not effective since bots can automatically fill the form with the required fields, a captcha method will be more effective to prevent this
 - I think is a good idea to add a button to include attachments and to add the fields "Product" and "Version"